-- 11. Beginning in about 1988, certain of Plant's insurers defended Plant against the Asbestos Cases, and the following year they began to pay settlements or other indemnity amounts.
+11. Beginning in about 1988, certain of Plant's insurers defended Plant against the Asbestos Cases, and the following year they began to pay settlements or other indemnity amounts.

 Plant's insurers handled the Asbestos Cases through their appointed counsel and controlled the defense and settlement of the Asbestos Cases.
 Beginning in 1991, Plant's insurers began advising it that their policies had been "exhausted" and that they would no longer defend or indemnify Plant.
-The Resolute-Related Parties were among those insurers that advised Plant that their Policies were exhausted.
-Eventually, each insurer of Plant professed "exhaustion" of its policies until, by 2001, all of Plant's insurers had stated that they would no longer defend or indemnify Plant against the Asbestos Cases. - 12.
-On January 18, 2006, Plant tendered approximately 3,800 asbestos suits to its primary insurers.
+USF&G was among those insurers that advised Plant that its Policies were exhausted.
+Eventually, each insurer of Plant professed "exhaustion" of its policies until, by 2001, all of Plant's insurers had stated that they would no longer defend or indemnify Plant against the Asbestos Cases.

+- 12. On January 18, 2006, Plant tendered approximately 3,800 asbestos suits to its primary insurers.
 It also notified its excess insurers of the existence of those suits.
 Notwithstanding their assertion that the policies were exhausted, the primary insurers accepted the tender and continued to process, defend and/or settle numerous asbestos claims, pursuant to their policies, under a full reservation of rights.
-It is my understanding that OneBeacon America, the only primary carrier among the Resolute-Related Parties, participated, under a reservation of rights, in the defense and settlement of asbestos suits against Plant.
-Declaratory relief litigation regarding disputes with Plant's primary and excess insurers (in which the Resolute-Related Parties are defendants) is currently pending before the California Superior Court for the City and County of San Francisco (the "Superior Court") in an action captioned Plant Insulation Company v.
+It is my understanding that USF&G participated, under a reservation of rights, in the defense and settlement of asbestos suits against Plant.
+Declaratory relief litigation regarding disputes with Plant's primary and excess insurers (in which USF&G is a defendant) is currently pending before the California Superior Court for the City and County of San Francisco (the "Superior Court") in an action captioned Plant Insulation Company v.
 Fireman's Fund Insurance Company, et al. (No. CGC-06-448618) (the "Declaratory Relief Action").
-The Resolute-Related Parties have denied, and continues to deny, all substantive allegations and claims asserted against them in the Declaratory Relief Action and contend that they have has no further responsibility under the Policies. - 13.
-In the Declaratory Relief Action, "Phase I" of the trial was conducted as a bench trial from May to August of 2008, and concerned the existence, terms, and enforceability of allegedly missing insurance policies.
-A final statement of decision on Phase I was issued by the missing insurance policies.

-Superior Court on January 9, 2009 that was generally adverse to Plant with respect to the allegedly

-- 14. After receiving relief from stay from this Court, "Phase II" of the trial, which was tried as a bench trial without a jury, commenced in June 2009 and concluded in December 2009.
+USF&G has denied, and continues to deny, all substantive allegations and claims asserted against them in the Declaratory Relief Action and contends that it has no further responsibility under the Policies. - In the Declaratory Relief Action, "Phase I" of the trial was conducted as a bench 13. trial from May to August of 2008, and concerned the existence, terms, and enforceability of allegedly missing insurance policies.
+A final statement of decision on Phase I was issued by the Superior Court on January 9, 2009 that was generally adverse to Plant with respect to the allegedly missing insurance policies. - 14.
+After receiving relief from stay from this Court, "Phase II" of the trial, which was tried as a bench trial without a jury, commenced in June 2009 and concluded in December 2009.
 The Phase II trial involved three affirmative defenses asserted by Plant's insurers: (1) judicial estoppel; (2) unclean hands; and (3) waiver.
-A final statement of decision that was favorable to Plant was issued by the Superior Court on May 5, 2010 rejecting the three defenses asserted by the insurers. - 15.
-In July 2010, relief from stay was granted by this Court to permit the Declaratory Relief Action to proceed to "Phase III."
+A final statement of decision that was favorable to Plant was issued by the Superior Court on May 5, 2010 rejecting the three defenses asserted by the insurers.

+15. In July 2010, relief from stay was granted by this Court to permit the Declaratory Relief Action to proceed to "Phase III."
 Trial of Phase III commenced on May 16, 2012 and the presentation of evidence concluded in July.
 A decision was rendered on the issues litigated in the Phase III trial on or about January 31, 2013.
 No final judgment has been entered with respect to the litigation, as additional matters remain for trial before the Declaratory Relief Action is concluded.